0xDegenDeveloper/RabbitHoles/README.md

 ## Overview

 RabbitHoles is a decentralized discussion platform built on Starknet, offering a permanent and censorship-resistant space for open conversations.
-Each discussion topic, `Hole`, stores messages, `Rabbits` within them. $RBITS are ERC-20 tokens facilitating interactions within the platform.
+Each discussion topic, called a Hole, stores messages, called Rabbits, within them. $RBITS are ERC-20 tokens essential to mechanics of the platform.
 A demo can be found at https://rbits.space.

 ## Basic Flow